Loose Change: Presentation and revisions

 Although each version of the film asserts that the events of 9/11 were essentially an "inside job", there were significant revisions between the particular theories that different editions posited.
 For example:

 Loose Change: 1st Edition (2005)

 The first edition, Loose Change, suggested that there was an unusual device (which the filmmakers refer to as a "pod") under the fuselage of the plane that struck the South Tower of the World Trade Center.
 The "pod" was presented as evidence that the planes involved in the attack were replaced with remote-controlled drones.
-Another film 911: In Plane Site delves into the topic of the commercial airlines being military airlines with "pods".
+Another film 911: In Plane Site delves into the topic of the commercial airliners being military airliners with "pods".
 Official flight records were also presented as evidence that the aircraft involved are still in active service, though it is stated that the producers do not know what happened to the passengers of the flights.
 This information is omitted from all subsequent versions.